jacobccooper/jacobccooper/README.md

-I'm an IRACDA Postdoctoral Fellow at the University of Kansas.
-I work on ecology, evolution, and biogeography, primarily in birds.
+Assistant Professor of Biology at University of Nebraska at Kearney.